-Oh my … what a week it has been; and it’s still only Wednesday.
-Egypt and Thailand are threatening to burn over democracy, Australian Opens is threatening to burn over heat strokes, John Kerry has been insulted more than once by other foreign leaders, African asylum seekers in Israel keeps protesting their treatment by the Israeli government (something which they never did against the African leaders that turned them into asylum seekers in the first place), Governor Christie, Beiber and Kanye are all linked to bad behaviour … what a midweek!
-But let’s raise our hats to the biggest global news of the week thus far, after all this is Africa is a Country, not Earth’r’us: Nigeria, that giant town in Africa, declaring its disdain for any form or likeness of homosexuality.
+What a week it has been; and it’s still only Wednesday.
+Egypt and Thailand are threatening to burn over democracy, Australian Opens is threatening to burn over heat strokes, John Kerry has been insulted more than once by other foreign leaders, African asylum seekers in Israel keeps protesting their treatment by the Israeli government … But let’s turn to the biggest global news of the week thus far: Nigeria declaring its disdain for any form or likeness of homosexuality.

 All peace-loving and weary Africans were barely coming out of mourning for Madiba (yes, we do need a month for mourning) when we were jolted back to surreality with the news that Nigeria had enacted one of the farthest hate mongering laws against any Nigerian who is not inclined towards opposite sex monogamy, polygamy (as long as it is between one man and several women only), and pedophilia (national senators in Nigeria actually think this is a sport).

 Under the new Nigerian law, it is illegal to engage in an intimate relationship with a member of the same sex and to attend, or organize, or operate a meeting of gays and gay organizations, including private clubs.
 How in heaven’s name will some of the same politicians who passed this bill survive it?
 That was a joke by the way!